 Here’s how I’ve seen myself change over the past two years.

+I have accepted chaos as truth.
 I used to buy the “sugar feeds cancer cells” myth.
 I built up this ivory tower of vegetarian cookbooks and essential oils, each ounce of them surely saving me the pounds of cure standard to the traps of American healthcare.
 Whelp, I’m sorry to tell you: a plant-based diet will not keep you safe.
 Making your own cleaning products will not save you.
 And boy, does that suck!
 It’s easier to feel safe, to feel that our actions are securing health for the future.
 A handful of people have said to me, “at least you know you did everything you could,” to which I respond, “I wish that were enough.”
 It just doesn’t work that way, at least not for me.
 There’s a certain humble reckoning to be had knowing that death, and its henchman, cancer, do not care where you live.
 They find you anyway.

+I pick my battles.
 I still make my own cleaning products, because I’ve got enough chemicals floating around in my bloodstream thanks to chemo, and I’d prefer to cut down where I can.
 I still love using my essential oils to help me sleep or address a minor ailment.
 But the illusion that I am in control is no longer at play.
 I don’t worry as much if my produce is organic.
 I take more prescriptions because holistic remedies don’t always cut it, they bring me relief, and my body needs them to feel better.
 The battle picking applies to household tasks as well.
 I choose more often to conserve my energy for the things that matter to me.
 I go to Wawa for dinner when I’m straight up too tired to make it.
 I leave the dishes unwashed in the sink in favor of snuggling up with my dog and watching Netflix.

-- I make decisions from a place of seeking happiness.
+I make decisions from a place of seeking happiness.

 I eat more pie, because I really enjoy the challenge of baking them, and they’re delicious.
 I stopped watching Handmaid’s Tale on Hulu, because real life was throwing enough downers my way.
 I spend my money on the things that bring me joy, like travel and holiday decorations that I see every day.

+I am more comfortable with being uncomfortable.
 Grief and I know each other better.
 In the past two years, I’ve lost two dear friends to other forms of cancer.
 I have also mourned the life I thought I would have for 730 days.
 While it has been agonizing, I like to think that I am better at speaking with others going through unimaginable moments.
 Stephen Colbert put it best in an interview with Anderson Cooper.
 “You get the awareness of other people’s loss, which allows you to connect with that other person, which allows you to love more deeply and to understand what it’s like to be a human being if it’s true that all humans suffer . . . .
 At a young age, I suffered something so that by the time I was in serious relationships in my life, with friends, or with my wife, or with my children, I’m understanding that everyone is suffering.”

+I know that I am more than my career.
 It’s the all-time most common Hallmark Christmas movie trope, doesn’t it?
 Young, single professional who needs to learn that work isn’t everything?
 It’s a stereotype for a reason, I think.
 When you’re driven, have passion, and are given opportunities… it often just happens.
 But after a year out on disability, I know that the world will still turn if I am not there to deliver a lesson on theatre history.
 I will not get a shiny gold star for working when I am truly ill and need to be home.
 On a really good day, I even feel less guilty for saying no to things, knowing without boundaries I will burn out now more than ever.
 In addition, having a life outside of teaching makes me a better teacher, because I’m happy and fulfilled in multiple areas of my life.
 Going forward, I plan to use all 10 sick/personal days that I’m contractually permitted.
 I’m thankful that I have coworkers who have supported me in setting boundaries and making changes to plans, and I hope to continue seeking fulfillment in all the different roles I have outside of the classroom.

-- I am connecting with a wider audience about our shared experiences.
+I am connecting with a wider audience about our shared experiences.